Nature Menu

 Return to February nature

 In medieval times, Candelmas, a festival celebrated on 2 February, was considered to be the start of spring, presumably because it was when agricultural activity such as ploughing and sowing resumed after the winter break.
 Nowadays we regard February as a winter month, but there is nearly always a period when hats and gloves come off and spring seems to be around the corner.
-On the other hand the month can contain some of the coldest weather of the winter – not infrequently including snow.
+On the other hand the month can contain some of the coldest weather of the winter.

 Both types of weather can be produced by high pressure, which is fairly prevalent in February.
-If it is centred over the continent that is good news, drawing in warm air from the south.
-However, if it sits to the west or south west of the UK, it can bring freezing winds, grey cloud and even snow down from the north.
-Scandinavian highs can also bring easterly winds and snow from Russia.
+If it is centred over the continent that can be good news, drawing in warm air from the south.
+However, if it sits to the west or south west of the UK, producing northerly winds, or over Scandinavia or Russia, producing easterly winds, it can bring grey cloud, drizzle and even snow.

 Throughout this period there was heavy snow in the north of the country and Thursday 1 March saw significant falls in the south west too, but only "snow drizzle" in London.
 Friday 2 March saw a further 1cm of snow in London, with daytime highs of minus 2 degrees, but then there was a rapid thaw on Saturday 3 March as the high weakened and winds turned south westerly.